bogdando/traas/README.md

 > **note**
 >
-> provisioning of networks and routers, and basically calling the very
+> provisioning of admin network and routers, and basically calling the very
 > deployment steps, like running your ansible-playbooks for OpenStack, have yet
 > to be automated and remain manual steps.
 You may want to use the placeholder
 > script `scripts/traas-oooq.sh` to host them there.

-The Heat templates are used to bring up an environment on top of existing Neutron networks and routers of the host OpenStack cloud, like RDO cloud.
-It connects the pre-created admin/public networks to an undercloud VM and admin/cluster networks to overcloud VMs.
-And then triggers some SoftwareDeployment resources on the undercloud node to execute a deployment job
+The Heat templates are used to bring up an environment on top of existing admin Neutron network and routers of the host OpenStack cloud, like RDO cloud.
+It connects the existing admin network and public networks to the undercloud VM.
+The overcloud VMs do not have sec groups enabled and no floating IPs.
+It also creates for undercloud and overcloud an isolated, non-routed cluster networks of given CIDR ranges.
+Those are mostly needed to manipulate with bridges while doing net config steps by t-h-t.
+Undercloud only needs this for all-in-one.

+Finally, it triggers some SoftwareDeployment resources on the undercloud node to execute a deployment job (nooped for now).

 See also
 [deployed-server](https://docs.openstack.org/tripleo-docs/latest/install/advanced_deployment/deployed_server.html).